Difference Between Qualified vs Ordinary Dividends

 - The dividend should be paid by a corporation operating in the United States or by a qualified foreign company;

-- The shares should have been held for at least 60 days during the 121 days period, which starts 60 days prior to the ex-dividend date.
+- The shares should have been held for at least 60 days during the 121-day period, which starts 60 days before the ex-dividend date.

-If investment meets the above-mentioned criteria outlined by Internal Revenue Service (IRS), then the dividend earned is termed as a qualified dividend.
+If the investment meets the criteria outlined by the Internal Revenue Service (IRS), then the IRS considers the earned dividend as qualified.

-The ex-dividend date is the date that new shareholders will not be eligible for receiving the declared dividend – which means investors should own the stock before the ex-dividend date to get the dividend as a qualified dividend.
-However, qualified dividend treatment doesn’t get applied to certain types of dividend payments, such as those that resemble interest more than a dividend.
+The ex-dividend date is when new shareholders will not be eligible to receive the declared dividend – which means investors should own the stock before the ex-dividend date to get the dividend as a qualified dividend.
+However, qualified dividend treatment doesn’t apply to certain types of dividend payments, such as those that resemble interest more than dividends.

-And some types of dividends are automatically excluded from being qualified dividends, even if they meet the criteria mentioned.
-These include (but are not limited to the below-mentioned dividends.)
+Some types of dividends automatically exclude themselves from being qualified dividends, even if they meet the criteria mentioned.
+These include (but are not limited to) the dividends mentioned below.

 - Dividends held by a corporation in an Employee Stock Ownership Plan (ESOP)